Strengthening Planning and Budgeting at the Local Level

 Table 1: UNDPs Solution

-What gaps remain and still need to be done
+What gaps remain and still need to be addressed

-While the SDG Localisation Toolkit aims to strengthen planning, budgeting, and coordination processes at the local level, several structural challenges continue to limit the full potential of decentralized development.
-These include gaps in local data and monitoring systems, limited infrastructure, inequitable resource allocation mechanisms, and the need for stronger inclusion of Women, Youth and PWDs in development decision-making.
+While the SDG Localization Toolkit aims to strengthen planning, budgeting, and coordination processes at the local level, several structural challenges continue to limit the full potential of decentralized development.
+These include gaps in local data and monitoring systems, limited infrastructure, inequitable resource allocation mechanisms, and the need for stronger inclusion of women, youth and PWDs in development decision-making.
 Addressing these challenges will require sustained investment, strengthened partnerships, and continued support to local governance systems.
-Continued support is therefore essential to scale these solutions, strengthen evidence-based planning, and ensure that decentralisation reforms translate into tangible development outcomes for communities across Zambia.
+Continued support is therefore essential to scale these solutions, strengthen evidence-based planning, and ensure that decentralization reforms translate into tangible development outcomes for communities across Zambia.